-Now accepting applications for the fall 2019 semester!
+Now accepting applications for the spring 2020 semester!
 Apply to the RN-to-BSN Program using the following link:

 Mayville State University's online RN-to-BSN program was recently awarded the designation as one of the 50 best online RN-to-BSN programs in the nation by Affordable Colleges Online!